New Edition!

 • Chapter 4 covers how each entity deals with profits, losses, investments, and taxes.

-• Chapter 5 provides examples of entity choices for various types of businesses.
+• Chapter 5 provides case studies of LLC or corporation choices for four different businesses.

 Part Two includes the following chapters: